Australian Baseball League: Current clubs

 Though the locations for the six teams had been known for some time previously, it was not until 5 August 2010 that the names of the teams were announced.
 Websites were also launched on the same day for each of the teams with the exception of the Perth Heat, which had been the name of the Western Australian team playing in the Claxton Shield since 2006, as well as being one of the franchises from the original ABL, contesting all ten seasons.
 The Brisbane Bandits is also a reintroduction of a team name from the original ABL that participated in all but the final season.

 Prior to being renamed the Giants, the Adelaide Bite used a name that the South Australia state baseball team has previously used at various times in the Claxton Shield, which in turn refers both to the great white shark common to South Australian waters as well as the geographic feature, the Great Australian Bight.
 Likewise, the Melbourne Aces uses the Victoria state baseball team's moniker from Claxton Shield competitions past.
 The Canberra Cavalry and the Sydney Blue Sox both use names not previously used in Australian baseball at the national level.

 Prior to the 2016–17 ABL season, the Adelaide Bite's home ground, Norwood Oval (known as Coopers Stadium due to sponsorship) was the only ABL venue not built specifically for baseball use.
 Norwood Oval is the long time home of Australian rules football team the Norwood Redlegs who play in Adelaide major local competition the South Australian National Football League (SANFL).
 The oval however, due to having lights installed, has generally been the main venue for baseball in Adelaide since 1951.
 Although the oval has a normal spectator capacity of 22,000 for football, due to the configuration of the baseball diamond spectators are not permitted beyond the outfield fence and capacity is generally restricted to around 10–15,000 for ABL games still making it easily the largest capacity venue in the league.
 For the 2016–17 season the Adelaide Bite moved from Norwood Oval to the purpose-built Diamond Sports Stadium.

+Auckland Tuatara and Geelong-Korea both folded following the 2022–23 Australian Baseball League season.

+Following the 2024–25 Australian Baseball League season, the Melbourne Aces announced that they would be leaving the ABL but would independently compete in the Ulsan KBO Fall League and against KBO teams in Australia.
+A month later, the league confirmed that the Canberra Cavalry would also be giving up their license.
+The league stated that the four remaining teams still as well as a "potential new owner" still desired to compete in a four team league.
+Although the Sydney Blue Sox had previously announced that Darren MacBeth would be stepping down as owner, the league stated that the team would still compete under unnamed new ownership.